spacemeshos/testnet-guide/main.md

 ![](/images/logo.png)

-# Welcome to the Spacemesh Open Testnet Guide
+# Welcome to the Spacemesh 0.1

 > **WARNING: Dragons ahead!** The Spacemesh open testnet has not been launched yet.
 This is a work in progress and an incomplete guide.